aframevr/aframe/docs/introduction/entity-component-system.md

 6. Allows for extending new features (possibly sharing them as community components).

 On the 2D Web, we lay out elements that have fixed behavior in a hierarchy.
-3D and VR is different; there are infinite types of possible objects that with unbounded behavior.
+3D and VR is different; there are infinite types of possible objects that have unbounded behavior.
 ECS provides a manageable pattern to construct types of objects.